ethandhunt/bfa/README.md

 # bfa
 low level language that compiles to brainfuck, also compiles that brainfuck into assembly

+### Development in this repo has stopped
+I tried to expand it too far from the original plan and it all fell apart

+I'm starting a new project in https://github.com/ethandhunt/bfb

+It will be less ambitious and have the ability to be built upon later

 ## Quick Start
 - Main program is `main.py` - has usage info when run with `./main.py` or `python3 main.py`